takafumihoriuchi/ArtificialLife/README.md

 # ArtificialLife
+- a repository constructed of multiple small-size projects
+- for learning the fundamentals of artificial intellingence and artificial life
-keep programming, inorder to become a real programmer
+- aiming to become a real programmer through these projects